letihab/holbertonschool-zero_day/README.md

-my first readme is cool
+my first readme is so cool